ishitaj15/ocupado/README.md

 **Try it here → [ocupado.vercel.app](https://ocupado.vercel.app)**

-Log in with the demo student account to explore the app:
+Registration is **admin-only by design**, so use the demo student account below to log in and explore:

 | Email | Password |
 |-------|----------|